south-lacrosse/www-dev/docs/development-help.md

 * `git branch [-a] [-r]` - list branches, default to local, `-r` for remotes, `-a` for all
 * `git push -u origin <branch>` - pushes and sets default upstream branch
 * `git merge main` - merge current branch with another
-* `git pull --prune` to tell git to discard all local pointers to remote branches which do not exist anymore
+* `git pull --prune` to tell git to discard all local pointers to remote branches which do not exist anymore (works with `fetch` or `fetch --all` too)
+* `git reset --hard origin/main` - force an overwrite of local files with the specified commit/branch.
+Be careful as any uncommitted local changes tracked files will be lost!
 * To merge a branch into another, while squashing it to 1 commit

     ```console